ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 - Is there anything you would change or do differently?

 I feel like it would be great if you could add some descriptions about what "correlation" in those graphs.
 Also, I would probably change the color of the last chart if you wanted to show the contrast between non phone activities and phone activities.
+One more thing, it would be great if you could provide some more updated data.

 #### Participant 2: Male, student, mid 20's
 - Who do you think is the intended audience for this?